bazilas/bibToHtml/README.md

-# bibToHtml
-This piece of code is use to load bib entries from publications and create an html page.
+# Creat an HTML piece of code from bib files with Python